Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: Introduction

 \section{Introduction}

 We consider the following unconstrained optimization problem

-with $f$ locally Lipschitz continuous and possibly non-smooth function with $\inf f = f^* \in \mathbb{R}$.
-We assume that the original function $f(x)$ is not computable, and the only information available on $f$ is given by a stochastic oracle producing an estimate $\tilde {f}(x)$ for any $x \in \R^n$.
+where $f$ is locally Lipschitz continuous and possibly non-smooth with $\inf f = f^* \in \mathbb{R}$.
+We assume that the original function $f$ is not computable and that the only information available about~$f$ is given by a stochastic oracle producing an estimate $\tilde {f}(x)$ for any $x \in \R^n$.
 In some contexts, we can assume that the estimate is a random variable parameterized by $x$, that is

 with the black-box oracle given by sampling on the $\xi$ space.
-When dealing with, e.g., statistical learning problems, the function $F(x, \xi)$ evaluates the loss of the decision rule parametrized by $x$ on a data point~$\xi$ (see, e.g., \cite{lan2020first} for further details).
-In simulation-based engineering applications, the function $F(x,\xi)$ is simply related to some noisy computable version of the original function.
-In this case $\xi$ represents the random variable that induces the noise (a classic example is given by Monte Carlo simulations).
-A detailed overview is given in, e.g., \cite{amaran2016simulation}.
+When dealing with statistical learning problems~\cite{lan2020first}, the function $F(x, \xi)$ evaluates the loss of the decision rule parametrized by $x$ on a data point~$\xi$.
+In simulation-based engineering applications~\cite{amaran2016simulation}, the function $F(x,\xi)$ is simply related to some noisy computable version of the original function.
+In this case, $\xi$ represents the random variable that induces the noise, with a classic example given by Monte Carlo simulations.
+When this random variable is exact in expected value, problem \eqref{gen_prob} turns out to be the expected loss formulation